nyffchanium/argoclima-integration/info.md

 ## Supported devices and features

 At the moment, only the device I own is supported.
 There is a good chance that other wifi capable devices use the same API thoug.
-So if you own a different device, please feel
+So if you own a different device, please feel free to get in touch or contribute.
 | Feature | Implementation / Supported for | Ulisse 13 DCI Eco WiFi |
 | ---------------------------- | ------------------------------ | ---------------------- |
 | on / off | `climate` operation | ✓ |